cancerberoSgx/jsx-alone/jsx-explorer/README.md

 # TODO

+ * in the front we only require   getFile('jsx-alone-core.d.ts') but in the worker we require all files - so big ones are combined in front end - separate them individually so it doesn't happen
  * move test src/__tests__/compileAndEvaluateJsxTest.tsx to a independent project since is good test  of all impls
  * lots of props in both explorers are not managed by the store.
  * another explorer that shows emitted js code with the createElements